“Happy Halloween.” Say what?

 How to Celebrate Halloween in a Multicultural Home

 Next come the costumes.
 Let’s be honest, where ever you are in the northern hemisphere it will be cold.
+We have learnt our lessons from the many Halloweens spent in Calgary where it snowed every year – without fail.
 Think of costumes that can show off their character on top of a winter jacket.
 A pirate hat and hook, a Super Girl cape, chunky accessories all work very well.
-We have learnt our lessons from the many Halloweens spent in Calgary where it snowed every year – without fail.
-Over the years the best costume was a present from a dear friend – a meticulously hand-made pumpkin with beautiful detailing that was roomy enough to fit a parka inside.
+Over the years the best costume was a present from a dear friend – a meticulously hand-made pumpkin complete with a leaf hat, and that was roomy enough to fit a parka inside.

 A Visit From The Witch

-At the end of the night be thankful for the Switch Witch.
-A dear friend introduced the concept to us a couple of years ago.
+At the end of the night, be thankful for the Switch Witch.
+A dear friend introduced us to her a couple of years ago.
 Make no mistake the Switch Witch will save your sanity for weeks to come.
 This is how it works.

 Once the day is done, have the kids prioritize their haul.
 Then bag the candy that isn’t at the top of their fave list, and hang it outside the door for the Switch Witch overnight.

 In the morning the candy disappears and is replaced by a toy or book of their choice.

 When shopping for the replacement I suggest go cheap but useful because you know Christmas is around the corner.